Trump calls Zelensky ‘ungrateful’ and dodges question on Russia allegiance

 On Sunday, Trump reiterated that he thought Zelensky wasn’t “grateful” and added that he “took candy from a baby” — his description of the Biden administration’s policy of military and political support for Ukraine’s military.

-The president also seemed to deride the Ukrainian leader’s assertion that service members in his country’s armed forces were serving the country bravely, as he dismissively recalled Zelensky “talking about the fact that they have fought and there's [...] bravery because somebody has to use those [US-supplied] weapons.”
+The president also seemed to deride the Ukrainian leader’s assertion that his country’s armed forces were serving the country bravely, as he dismissively recalled Zelensky “talking about the fact that they have fought and there's [...] bravery because somebody has to use those [US-supplied] weapons.”

 “He’s a smart guy, and he’s a tough guy.”
 Trump said of Zelensky.
 “He took money out of this country, under [Joe] Biden, like candy from a baby.”